global-asp/lida-source/en/0006_eating-out.md

 His friend orders noodles too.

 ##
-They get one glass each.
+They each get a glass of water.

 ##
 The waiter brings the food.